darrenldl/ocaml-SeqBox/README.md

 See License section for details on licensing

+## Special features of ocaml-SeqBox
+Allows duplicate data blocks to exist within one sbx container(the duplicated block can be metadata block or data block)
+  - First valid metadata block will be used(if exists)
+  - For all other data blocks, the last seen valid data block will be used for a given sequence number
+  - This means you can concatenate multiple copies of sbx container together directly to increase chance of recovery in case of corruption

 ## Technical Specification
 The following specification is copied directly from the official specification with slight modification(version 2, 3 are stated excplicitly as not implemented).

+Also see section "Features currently NOT planned to be implemented" for features ocaml-SeqBox is probably not going to have

 Byte order: Big Endian
 ### Common blocks header: